pgillich/kubeadm-vagrant/Ubuntu/README.md

 # K8s on Ubuntu on KVM

 This Vagrant config makes master and worker VMs.
 The VMs are Ubuntu 18.04 (or 20.04).
+If the host is Ubuntu 20.04, Ubuntu 18.04 VM is not supported (only 20.04).
 Concepts and considerations are written at <https://pgillich.medium.com/setup-on-premise-kubernetes-with-kubeadm-metallb-traefik-and-vagrant-8a9d8d28951a>.

 > It's forked from <https://github.com/coolsvap/kubeadm-vagrant>.